Code of Support Foundation: Oversight and awards

 The foundation is governed by a fiduciary board of trustees.
 Additionally, the group relies on a board of advisors who, along with trustees, support the foundation's goals and objectives.
 The COSF has been recognized by the Department of Veterans Affairs for its suicide prevention work, selecting COSF as one of its 30 finalists for the VA's Mission Daybreak program.
-In addiution, several businesses and the news media have noted the group for its innovative programs.
+In addition, several businesses and the news media have noted the group for its innovative programs.
 In May 2016, the group's leaders were selected by EY as mid-Atlantic finalists for the EY Entrepreneur Of The Year Award.

 Financial matters

 The Code of Support Foundation states that it is committed to financial transparency, and requires its partner organizations to follow the same policy.
 COSF has a Gold Level status with GuideStar, and is designated by the IRS as an approved 501(c)(3) tax-exempt organization.